LashSesh/ophanion/README.md

 ## Overview

-OPHANION is a production-ready DDoS defense system specifically designed for Tor Hidden Services.
+OPHANION is a DDoS defense system specifically designed for Tor Hidden Services.
 Unlike clearnet services that can rely on Cloudflare or AWS Shield, hidden services operate in a hostile environment without centralized mitigation infrastructure.

 OPHANION achieves **>95% attack traffic absorption** through: